Oskar Maria Graf: Life

-On February 17, 1933, he traveled to Vienna to give a lecture, a trip that marked the beginning of his voluntary exile from Germany.
+On 17 February 1933, he traveled to Vienna to give a lecture, a trip that marked the beginning of his voluntary exile from Germany.
 Graf's books were not included in the Nazi book burning; at the time, most of them were actually approved by the Nazis as recommended reading.
 In response, Graf published an appeal that subsequently became famous, Verbrennt mich! ["Burn me!"] in Vienna's Arbeiterzeitung.

 By 1934, Graf's books were banned in Germany.
 On February, he emigrated to Brno in Czechoslovakia.
-On March 24, the Third Reich revoked his citizenship.
-Graf left Brno to take part in the First Congress of Socialist Writers in Moscow.
+On 24 March, the Third Reich revoked his citizenship.
+Graf left Brno to take part in the First Congress of Soviet Writers in Moscow.

 In 1938, Graf left Europe via the Netherlands, arriving in New York City in July.
 Mirjam Sachs followed him while his wife and daughter remained in Germany.
 In October 1938, he was appointed president of the German American Writers Association.
 In 1942, together with Wieland Herzfelde and other German writers in exile, he founded the German-language publishing house Aurora-Verlag in New York, which was later considered as the successor to Malik-Verlag.
 In 1944, Graf's first wife finally agreed to a divorce, which allowed Graf and Sachs to marry.

 In 1958, Graf became an American citizen and visited Europe for the first time since World War II.

 In 1960, he was awarded an honorary doctoral degree by Detroit's Wayne State University, "in recognition of his uncompromising intellectual attitude".
 In 1962, he was honored by the City of Munich "in appreciation of his important literary works".

 Graf died in 1967 in New York City.
 A year after his death, his ashes were interred at the old Bogenhausen cemetery in Munich.

 There is an upper secondary school (Gymnasium) in Neufahrn bei Freising, north of Munich, that is named in honor of Oskar Maria Graf.